-Where The Name Comes From
+Where The Name Comes From and Why It Forms

-Before we dive into why it forms and how to handle it, let’s first look at why the Lake Tahoe wind is called the Washoe Zephyr.
 Zephyr is derived from the Greek god of the western wind Zephyros.
 As such, ANY warm and prevailing westerly breeze in the Northern Hemisphere is known as a Zephyr.
 There’s nothing “gentle” about the Washoe Zephyr though.
 As Mark Twain stated:

 “For it was two o’clock, now, and according to custom the daily “Washoe Zephyr” set in… It is a pretty regular wind, in the summer-time.
 Its office-hours are from two in the afternoon… and anybody venturing abroad… needs to allow for the wind or he will bring up a mile or two to leeward of the point he is aiming at.”

 To the east of Tahoe is the desert known as the Great Basin.
 A vast brown landscape filled with sagebrush and peaks that heat up exponentially often into the triple digits.
 This then causes the hot air to rise.
 The “cooler” air in the Sierra Nevada begins its march to replace the hot air in the Great Basin causing a very regular fierce wind to form from the West.